nitesh11-dk/JAVA-THE-LANGUAGE/readme.md

 - Scanner object , on some methods for differnt different data type
 - Type conversion / Widening / Implict conversion
 - Type Casting  / narrowing  conversion / explict converion

+## Day-3
+ - Type Promotion in Expressions
+ - How is our Code Running?
+ - Assignment-1 - Completed